 A group of satisfied customers who are willing to share their experience with the brand.

 - Wisdom of crowd:

 A large number of people who have already used the product.
 Highlight sections of your web page such as “most popular products”, “most visited pages” etc.

 The most powerful form of social proof – recommendation for a product from a friend.

 73. Micro moment

-Agile digital marketing is all about making necessary steps in your marketing efforts based on results rather than following a pre-made plan.
+Agile digital marketing is all about deciding on the next steps of a marketing campaign based on results rather than following a pre-defined plan.

-Cross functional teams and frequent iterations are key to an effective agile digital marketing strategy to provide high value results.
+Cross functional teams and frequent iterations are key to an effective agile digital marketing strategy in order to provide high value results.

-Making numerous small tests instead of a few larger ones, focusing on individuals based on data and past behavior instead of shaping your services to target groups will enable you to be constantly up-to-date, effective and agile.
+Making numerous small tests instead of a few larger ones, a data-focused approach that incorporates the past behaviour of your audience assists in allowing you to sat up-to-date, effective, and agile.